 Norton (known for their anti-virus software) have a secure password generator that can be used to make a strong, unique password.

-Many people fall into the laziness trap when it comes to passwords, and will use the same password for every single one of their online accounts.
-It may
+Many people fall into the laziness trap when it comes to passwords and will use the same password for every single one of their online accounts.
+It may sound obvious, but doing this massively increases your vulnerability, and will allow one compromised account to bring down the others.
+The more accounts you have out there with the same password the more you open yourself up to potential hackers gaining access to all of your information.

 So you’ve decided to use a unique, twelve-character, secure password for each one of your online accounts.
 “Easy”, you might think.
 “I’ll just let my browser save all of the passwords so I don’t have to remember them.”
 Now you never have to enter another password again, your life becomes instantly more secure and easier in one fell swoop.